 Auntie Loulla (Loulla Astin) is my mother’s sister and the award winning restaurateur of the famous Kosmos Greek Taverna in Manchester.
 Her career has seen her cook on TV many times, including presenting her own cookery series on SKY and she was even invited to meet The Queen at Buckingham Palace.
 (She made the monarch laugh and even reminded her Prince Philip is of Greek descent).
 Only Auntie Lou!!

 Here she shares her beloved Apple Cake recipe with you which is a special at the restaurant.
-This is my husband’s favourite.
-I’m vegan so need to ask for the vegan version.

 Photograph ©Peter Broadbent

 175g (6oz) margarine or butter, softened

 For the apple filling:

 2–3 Cooking apples